MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/using-folder-redirection-in-group-policy.md

 ## How to specify the location of folders in a user profile

 You can use Group Policy to specify another location (in other words, "redirect" the location) for folders within user profiles.
 You can redirect folders either to one location for everyone or to different locations based on the security group membership of users.
 You can also configure other settings for the redirected folder.
-The settings that you can configure include whether to grant exclusive user rights to the folder, move the contents of the folder to the new location, apply redirection policy to earlier Windows operating systems, or specify system behavior if the policy is removed.
+The settings that you can configure include:

+- Granting exclusive user rights to the folder
+- Moving the contents of the folder to the new location
+- Applying redirection policy to earlier Windows operating systems
+- Specifying system behavior if the policy is removed

 ### To specify the location of folders in a user profile